-At the discretion of the Appointing Authority and on the employee's request, former public sector employees who are hired following the approval of this Agreement by the Legislative Coordinating Commission into State service from another public sector employer, including the United States Armed Forces and who were in a vacation eligible position with that employer may be granted length of service credit in an amount up to the length of time employed by the previous public sector employer.
+At the discretion of the Appointing Authority and on the employee's request, former public sector employees who are hired into State service from another public sector employer(s), including the United States Armed Forces and who were in a vacation eligible position with that employer(s) may be granted length of service credit in an amount up to the length of time employed by previous public sector employers.
 Length of service credit shall be subject to the following conditions:

 - 1. There must be evidence to establish that the employee was employed by another public sector employer at the time the State hired the employee; - 2.
 The employee must have been in a vacation eligible position with the previous public sector employer; - 3.
 The employee must provide the necessary documentation demonstrating his/her previous vacation eligibility status; - 4.
-Requests for credit must be made within sixty (60) calendar days of the new employee's start date to be considered: - 5.
+Requests for credit must be made within sixty (60) calendar days of the new employee's start date to be considered; - 5.
 The amount of the length of service credit granted is at the discretion of the Appointing Authority.